ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Decennial Census, ACS, CPS, WIC
     - Leave a field blank, choose the wrong option
     -
-  * - SSN
+  * - SSN or ITIN
-    - W-2 and 1099, SSA
+    - W-2 and 1099, 1040, SSA
     - "Borrowed" SSN, leave a field blank, write the wrong digits, make typos, make OCR errors
-    - Note that "borrowed" SSN only applies to the W-2 and 1099 dataset
+    - Note that "borrowed" SSN only applies to the W-2 and 1099 dataset; ITIN only included if no SSN present.
+      In the 1040 form, this noise type functions the same for joint filer and dependent *n*
   * - Income
     - W-2 and 1099
     - Leave a field blank, write the wrong digits, make typos, make OCR errors